See a Doctor who believes you

 In light of these insights, the medical community is called upon to adopt a more holistic view of patient care, recognizing the potential overlaps between neurological and connective tissue disorders.
 For patients like Selma Blair, this research validates their experiences and offers hope for more integrated and effective treatments.

-In conclusion, the relationship between MS and EDS exemplifies the complexity of the human body and the interconnectedness of seemingly disparate conditions.
+The relationship between MS and EDS exemplifies the complexity of the human body and the interconnectedness of seemingly disparate conditions.
 By exploring this connection further, researchers and clinicians can enhance care for those living with these challenging diagnoses, offering hope for improved outcomes and a better understanding of their interrelation.
 Selma Blair's courageous openness about her health journey adds a deeply human element to the scientific quest for answers, reminding us of the resilience and tenacity of those navigating these intertwined conditions.

 References: